|MP 8.02.04||Lipid Apheresis|

-Familial Hypercholesterolemia (FH) is a dominantly inherited disorder involving a mutation of the gene that encodes for the specific cell surface receptor responsible for LDL uptake by the cells.
+FH is a dominantly inherited disorder involving a mutation of the gene that encodes for the specific cell surface receptor responsible for LDL uptake by the cells.
 The heterozygous form affects about 1 in 500 people.
-The number of LDL receptors is halved in this condition, resulting in serum LDL-C levels that are approximately 2 to 3 times acceptable levels (i.e., >300 mg/dL).
+The number of LDL receptors is halved in this condition, resulting in serum low-density lipoprotein cholesterol (LDL-C) levels that are approximately 2 to 3 times levels that are considered acceptable (ie, >300 mg/dL).
 Affected male patients typically develop coronary heart disease in their thirties and forties, while women develop coronary heart disease in their fifties.
 Depending on the patient, heterozygous FH may or may not respond adequately to lipid-lowering drugs.

-Homozygous hypercholesterolemia is rare, occurring in only one in one million subjects.
-Serum levels of LDL-C may be elevated sixfold (500 mg/dL), due to the total lack of functioning LDL receptors.
-Homozygotes may develop severe aortic stenosis and coronary heart disease by age 20.
-These patients typically do not respond adequately to drug or diet modification therapy.
+Homozygous hypercholesterolemia is rare, only occurring in 1 in 1 million subjects.
+Serum levels of LDL-C may be elevated 6-fold (>500 mg/dL), due to the total lack of functioning LDL receptors.
+Homozygotes may develop severe aortic stenosis and coronary heart disease by age 20 years.
+These patients typically do not adequately respond to drug or diet modification therapy.
 In the past, patients with homozygous FH may have been treated with plasma exchange, but the advent of LDL apheresis provides a more targeted approach by permitting selective removal of LDL from the plasma.

-Two lipid apheresis systems have received approval from the U.S. Food and Drug Administration (FDA) for marketing.
-In February 1996, dextran sulfate device “Liposorber LA 15® System” (Kaneka Pharma, New York) was approved by the FDA through the premarket approval process for use to “acutely remove LDL-C from the plasma of high risk patient populations for whom diet has been ineffective or not tolerated.”
+Two lipid apheresis systems have received approval from FDA for marketing.
+In February 1996, dextran sulfate device “Liposorber LA-15® System” (Kaneka Pharma, New York City, NY) was approved by FDA through the premarket approval process for use to “acutely remove LDL-C from the plasma of high-risk patient populations for whom diet has been ineffective or not tolerated.”

-In September 2007, heparin-induced extracorporeal LDL precipitation “HELP® System” (B. Braun, Melsungen, Germany) was approved by the FDA through the premarket approval process for use in the above indication.
+In September 2007, heparin-induced extracorporeal LDL precipitation “HELP® System” (B. Braun, Melsungen, Germany) was approved by FDA through the premarket approval process for use in the above indication.
+PMA product code: MMY

 LDL apheresis is considered investigational for all other uses, including use in preeclampsia.

-*For definitions of maximum tolerated drug therapy and documented coronary artery disease, please see Policy Guidelines.
+* For definitions of maximum tolerated drug therapy and documented coronary artery disease, please see Policy Guidelines section.

 Documented coronary artery disease includes a history of myocardial infarction, coronary artery bypass surgery, percutaneous transluminal coronary angioplasty or alternative revascularization procedure, or progressive angina documented by exercise or non-exercise stress test.

-Since LDL apheresis represents a chronic lifelong therapy, plans may consider requiring precertification or prior approval to ensure that the patient meets the patient selection criteria.
+Because LDL apheresis represents a chronic, lifelong therapy, Plans may consider requiring precertification or prior approval to ensure that the patient meets the patient selection criteria.

-In 2003, CPT established a new code 36516; Therapeutic apheresis; with extracorporeal selective adsorption or selective filtration and plasma reinfusion.
-Although 36516 is not specific to LDL apheresis, this code does generally encompass LDH apheresis.
+In 2003, CPT established a code 36516; Therapeutic apheresis; with extracorporeal selective adsorption or selective filtration and plasma reinfusion.
+Although code 36516 is not specific to LDL apheresis, this code does generally encompass LDL apheresis.
 There is no specific CPT or HCPCS code for the disposable supplies associated with LDL apheresis.
-For example, dextran sulfate systems (e.g., Liposorber LA-15 System) require the use of a disposable column consisting of dextran sulfate ligands on cellulose beads.
+For example, dextran sulfate systems (eg, Liposorber LA-15 System) require the use of a disposable column consisting of dextran sulfate ligands on cellulose beads.